mavryk-network/mavryk-protocol/docs/user/mockup.rst

 Motivation
 ==========

-The main motivation for implementing the mockup mode is to provide developers of Tezos smart contracts with an easy local environment, offering a fast development cycle, which uses only lightweight local files for keeping the state, and which does not require a running blockchain.
+The main motivation for implementing the mockup mode is to provide developers of Mavryk smart contracts with an easy local environment, offering a fast development cycle, which uses only lightweight local files for keeping the state, and which does not require a running blockchain.

 Overview
 ========